Camp Diasozo is a unique camp

 and their families.

-Outdoor activities will include horseback riding, swimming, hiking trails, paintball targets, archery, an outdoor movie theater, and a petting zoo consisting of horses, bunnies, chickens, a pig named Hamrietta, multiple dogs and cats, a donkey named Mike Wazowski, and a longhorn named Bubba.
+Outdoor activities will soon include horseback riding, swimming, hiking trails, paintball targets, archery, an outdoor movie theater, and a petting zoo consisting of horses, bunnies, chickens, a pig named Hamrietta, multiple dogs and cats, a donkey named Mike Wazowski, and a longhorn named Bubba.
 Indoor activities such as arts and crafts, ping pong, billiards, and a library will be available at all times.

 How we began...